Hennepin County Board approves $8 million to help bars and restaurants survive latest state COVID restrictions

 County officials plan to open the application process next week, which will be streamlined because of the ease of verifying eligible bars and restaurants, said Patricia Fitzgerald, the county's economic and community development manager.
 The county, in partnership with the Greater Minneapolis Chamber Development Foundation, also will offer free consulting services, topical webinars and technical assistance funded by the CARES Act.

 Social outbreak data released Monday by the Minnesota Department of Health identified 139 bars or restaurants in the state where outbreaks have likely resulted in seven or more infections.
-Forty-six of the establishments are in Hennepin County, including 24 in Minneapolis, 5 in Maple Grove, 4 in St. Louis Park, 2 each in Bloomington, Edina, Excelsior and Spring Park; and one each in Eden Prairie, Minnetonka, Mound, Rogers and Wayzata.
+Forty-one of the establishments are in Hennepin County, including 21 in Minneapolis, five in Maple Grove, four in St. Louis Park, two each in Bloomington and Edina; and one each in Eden Prairie, Excelsior, Minnetonka, Mound, Rogers, Spring Park and Wayzata.

 Walz's order restricts the number of customers in a bar or restaurant to 50% of its capacity, up to a maximum of 150.
 It prohibits seating at bars or counters, limits the size of any party to 10 people and restricts outdoor seating.

 Hennepin County received a $220 million federal CARES Act package earlier this year to cover COVID-19 costs — funding that must be spent by the end of the year.
-The money has been used to shelter the homeless who may be vulnerable to the virus, for protection equipment and on emergency rental housing assistance.
+The money has been used to shelter homeless people who may be vulnerable to the virus, for protection equipment and on rental-housing assistance.